 2. Stay on Site and Factor in Transportation

-Disney World is a huge place so it would probably be easier to stay on site.
+Disney World is a huge place, so it is always easier to stay on site.
+The good news is, there are plenty of Disney hotels to choose from.
 As a Disney hotel guest, you have access to complimentary transportation on the resort’s buses, ferryboats and the Monorail.
 It’s a good idea to create a plan of attack ahead of time, not only so you know if you need to make any connections to reach your destination, but also to figure out how long it will take you to get there.

 3. Bring a Stroller

 It may sound silly, but don’t head to Disney World (or any Disney park, really) without a stroller if you have little ones.
 Their feet will tire easily and they will be begging you to carry them.
 That will be a rough task while your own feet are aching.
 While they do have stroller rentals at the parks, they charge between $13 and $15 per day on top of a $100 credit card deposit.
 If you don’t want to lug a stroller all the way to Orlando, consider renting one from a local company called A Baby’s Best Friend.
-You can rent a stroller for $60 a week and they will deliver it right to your Disney hotel.
+You can rent a stroller that they will deliver right to your Disney hotel.

 4. Take Advantage of FastPass+ and Rider Switch Passes